Police investigate possible daytime burglary spree in Saratoga Springs

 SARATOGA SPRINGS, N.Y.
 (NEWS10) — Police say they received five separate reports of daytime home burglaries on Wednesday.

-The incidents are said to have occurred in or around the areas of; Eastman Lane, Waterbury Street, Newark Street, outer Grand Avenue, and Lawrance Street.
+The incidents are said to have occurred in or around the areas of Eastman Lane, Waterbury Street, Newark Street, outer Grand Avenue, and Lawrence Street.

-Investigators are working with what information they have so far and have been canvassing the areas in question.
+Investigators are working with what information they currently have and have been canvassing the areas in question.

-The Saratoga Springs Police Department would like the public to be aware of these incidents in order to stay alert for any suspicious activity you might see around your neighborhoods.
+The Saratoga Springs Police Department would like the public to be aware of the incidents in order to stay alert for any suspicious activity you might see around your neighborhoods.

 Police are asking anyone to contact them with information they may have related to these incidents at (518) 584-1800 or (518) 584- TIPS to remain anonymous.